azadovic/54850_54132_54741/README.md

 4. The calculated energy consumption per square meter per year will be displayed.

 ## Notes
 - Ensure all input parameters are numeric values.
-Non-numeric inputs will result in an error message.
+Non-numeric inputs will result in an error message